shadtome/Score-data/README.md

-# Predicting Market-values for players in Major European Football Leagues
+# SCORE: Soccer Cost & Outcome Return Evaluator
-### SCORE
+### Predicting Market-values for players in Major European Football Leagues

 ## Objective
 Our objective is to use player historical data in their career to predict their current market value for each transfer window.
 So that clubs can make financially sound investments for players they want to buy.